-The Bank is headed by Mr. Andrew C. Stevens, GCEO, since 2008.
-He is supported by a specialised and highly qualified team overseeing the core banking areas of Wholesale Banking and Retail and Consumer Banking; and other support functions which include areas of Risk Management, Banking Operations, Strategic Clients, Legal Affairs, Finance, Organisational Effectiveness, Internal Audit and Compliance and AML/CFT.
+The Bank has been headed by Mr. Andrew C. Stevens, GCEO, since 2008.
+In July 2013, Mr. Abdulla S Al Raisi was appointed as CEO of the Bank, reporting to the GCEO.
+The CEO is supported by a specialised and highly qualified team overseeing the core banking areas of Wholesale Banking and Retail and Consumer Banking and other support functions which include areas of Risk Management, Banking Operations, Strategic Clients, Legal Affairs, Finance, Organisational Effectiveness, Treasury and Financial Markets, Marketing, Internal Audit and Compliance and AML/CFT.